 Start with a podcast about the movies, and they should lead you to shows about the comics as you start to hear particular comics events referenced over and over.
-I recommend Smodcast’s podcasts including, The Secret Stash and Fatman on Batman.
+I recommend Smodcast’s podcasts including, The Secret Stash and Fatman Beyond.

 Graphic Novels Based on the Movies